 Activity 1: Learn more about the next two layers of the rainforest on this website again.
 Click on the canopy layer to see what lives there.
 Now, let’s build this next layer.
 Use paper towel rolls for the canopy layer, add more pipe cleaner vines, and add tissue paper as leaves.
 You may also want to string some pipe cleaner vines between your trees in this layer.

 Activity 2: Let’s meet another animal that lives in the rainforest—the bat.
-Watch this video and then do this craft next.
+Watch this video and then do this craft.
 If you have tissue paper, you can also use that instead of coloring the coffee filters.
 (Note: The blogger has you creating colorful bats, which you can do, or your can opt to make the bats more realistic in color.
-We also recommend using a mini clothespin to make a smaller version of this bat that will fit into the diomara better.
+We also recommend using a mini clothespin to make a smaller version of this bat that will fit into the diorama better.

 Activity 4: Rainforests get over 80 inches (2 m) of rain each year.
 This is about 1 1/2 inches (3.8 cm) of rain each week. (source) Ask your child to make a prediction about your own weather: Will it rain as much as it does in the rainforest?
 Will it rain more?
 Then, use this rain gauge activity to record your rainfall.
 After a week, compare what your gauge collected to what the rainforest typically gets in a week.

 Let’s learn about the emergent layer of the rainforest here.
-Today, we’ll build our final layer of our diomara on the top of the box.
+Today we’ll build our final layer of our diorama on the top of the box.
 Add the tops of the trees with toilet paper rolls and tissue paper.
 Then we’ll meet some of the animals that live in the emergent layer—macaws and spider monkeys.

-Activity 3: Print out these Montessori-inspired animal cards and use them in any of these variety of ways:
+Activity 3: Print out these Montessori-inspired animal cards (we recommend printing them on cardstock or laminating for durability) and use them in any of these variety of ways:

 - Practice reading and writing these animal words.